Ahipeau/basic-cv-portfolio-use-htmlcss/README.md

 A simple cv portfolio use html5 and css3

 ## Description
-A simple portfolio cv with user registration.
+A simple portfolio cv after course openclassroom.

 ## Contributors